AleNoia/ToDoList/README.md

 My purpose with this project is to learn more about the Vue.js framework, also learn how to:
 * create a text editor
 * create a documentation
-* work with data and create a dashboard
+* work with data and create a data panel
 * work with local storage
 * work with date and time
 * work with Ui and Ux design